-Federal regulations require that schools be inspected for the presence of asbestos, a toxic material that has been used in the construction industry for a number containing materials and the results of the inspections are contained in the Asbestos Management Plan.
+Federal regulations require that schools be inspected for the presence of asbestos, a toxic material that has been used in the construction industry for a number of years.
+This school has been inspected for asbestos containing materials and the results of the inspections are contained in the Asbestos Management Plan.
 This plan has been sent to the State authority in charge of Asbestos Abatement.